Feyerabend/vm/basal0/TINY.md

 to save memory as well as consider speed.
 If there were only 4k RAM and much was occupied by the interpreter, not much space was left for the programming in BASIC.[^il]

+[^4k]: It wasn't unusual at the time for implementations of BASIC to be around this for a starter.
+Some extended BASIC moved up to 8k.
+This was also at the time when BASIC was loaded (by cassette) into RAM.
+Some bytes could be reserved and used for the actual programming, in the case of Tiny BASIC it could be around 700k of RAM.
+Later in 1977 Apple II, Commodore PET and TRS-80 had their (Microsoft) BASIC stored in ROM, but the RAM was still at the base 4k.
+Even the Swedish ABC80 in 1978 was suggested to start with 4k, but when launched (successfully) had 16k.

 [^allison]: See http://www.ittybittycomputers.com/IttyBitty/TinyBasic/TBEK.txt,
 also https://troypress.com/the-tiny-basic-interpretive-language-il-and-onions/.